isaacnmm/pestpolicy-hugo2XX/content/posts/springfree-trampoline-vs-regular/index.md

 ##  Springfree Trampoline Vs Regular Trampoline-Details

 Trampolines provide an excellent way for kids and adults to have active and healthy lifestyles.
-A recent [study](https://newsroom.osfhealthcare. org/screen-time-for-kids-how-much-is-too-much/) has shown that children spend hours in front of the screen.
+A recent [study](https://newsroom.osfhealthcare.org/screen-time-for-kids-how-much-is-too-much/)has shown that children spend hours in front of the screen.

 Hence, parents need to look for exciting ways to encourage kids to spend more time outdoors.